Skip to Content

 Testing API

-TSTyche ships testing helpers and run mode flags to organize, select and filter tests to run.
+TSTyche ships testing helpers to organize tests and run mode flags to focus or skip them.

 Run Mode Flags

-To select groups or tests to run, append the run mode flags to any describe() or test() function.
+To focus or skip groups and tests, append the run mode flags to any describe() or test().
 The flags are inherited from the parent.

 .only